privateislandkate/privateislandkate/README.md

 - 👋 Hi, I’m @privateislandkate
-- 👀 I’m interested in finding a PHP dev fluent in sympfony 4 to help out with building the next best app to hit event tech (Private Island)
+- 👀 I’m interested in finding a PHP dev fluent in symfony 4 to help out with building the next best app to hit event tech (Private Island)
 - 📫 How to reach me ... message me on Telegram at +447961697533.

 <!---